 I don’t think, I am going to have a time to explain the exact origins of this dessert, because it goes way too back in the time of the Kings and Queens.
-Circa 15th century and we would be sitting here for 2 days, if I would have to write down the whole story 😉.
-And I don’t really want to waste your time, considering that these dessert is bit more complicated, then a bundt cake and it might be suited more for advanced bakers with some experience.
+Circa 15th century and we would be sitting here for 2 days, if I would have to write down the whole story.
+And I don’t really want to waste your time, considering that this dessert is a bit more complicated, than a bundt cake, and it might be suited more for advanced bakers with some experience.

-Thus saying this, I am not trying to discourage brave bakers, who are just stepping in he world of baking, but just a little warning, that this recipe requires few extra steps, then baking a cake with buttercream and it might look little overwhelming how much time consuming it is.
+Thus saying this, I am not trying to discourage brave bakers, who are just stepping in the world of baking, but just a little warning, that this recipe requires few extra steps, then baking a cake with buttercream, and it might look little overwhelming how much time-consuming it is.
 But at the end, all this work is just so worth 🙂 You will end up with a high class dessert, that everybody will talk about for years.

-So I am still gonna brief you a bit, what kind of dessert is Gateau Russe: It is a French dessert, made out of extremely soft; almost airy hazelnut sponge, filled with luscious praline cream and dusted with confectionery sugar.
+So I am still going to brief you a bit, what kind of dessert is Gateau Russe: It is a French dessert, made out of extremely soft; almost airy hazelnut sponge, filled with luscious praline cream and dusted with confectionery sugar.

-As I already mentioned, it is fairly difficult for beginner baker, because of it’s numerous steps, but I will try to ease these steps for you.
+As I already mentioned, it is fairly difficult for a beginner baker, because of its numerous steps, but I will try to ease these steps for you.

-You will need a lots of eggs, but literally a lots of eggs, in numbers 17 eggs 🍳🍳Please don’t freak out, it will be worth the cost.
-Precisely, you will need 17 egg whites and 5 egg yolks, so the rest of the egg yolks could be used for quiche or very high protein breakfast 😉
+You will need a lot of eggs, but literally a lot of eggs, in numbers 17 eggs.
+Please don’t freak out, it will be worth the cost.
+Precisely, you will need 17 egg whites and 5 egg yolks, so the rest of the egg yolks could be used for egg quiche or very high protein breakfast.

-Nuts nuts nuts….there is two kind of nuts used in this recipe and it’s almonds and hazelnuts.
-The ration is half and half.
+Nut, nuts, nuts….there are two kinds of nuts used in this recipe and it’s almonds and hazelnuts.
+The ration is half-and-half.
 Almond meal or ground almonds are now very easily found in any grocery store, but ground hazelnuts are a bit harder to find, at least at my place.
-So What I do, I take whole hazelnuts and I roast them on a baking sheet, 177 C/ 350 F for about 10 – 15 minutes and then I grind them in food processor.
-While you roast them, you dry them and it’s easier to grind the whole nuts.
+So What I do, I take whole hazelnuts and I roast them on a baking sheet, 177 C/ 350 F for about 10 – 15 minutes, and then I grind them in a food processor.
+While you roast them, you dry them, and it’s easier to grind the whole nuts.

-Egg whites….now you gotta bring the good stand mixer in the game, because mixing in hand 17 egg whites is a lot of work and I don’t recommend it for this kind of baking.
+Egg whites….now you have to bring the good stand mixer in the game, because mixing in hand 17 egg whites is a lot of work and I don’t recommend it for this kind of baking.
 Your stand mixer will do the job for you.
-Use very large bowl, if you have and beat the egg whites on high speed until it almost reaches soft peaks.
+Use a very large bowl, if you have, and beat the egg whites on high speed until it almost reaches soft peaks.
 Now it’s the time to add confectioner sugar.
 You have to use confectioner or powdered or icing sugar, not the fine granulated sugar.
 We want to have our sponge to be the fluffiest on earth.